ubc-library-rc/intro-git/content/02_getting_started.md

 ## Git branches

-Git branches can help you to collaborate on projects without any conflicts.
+Git branches allows you to work on different parts of a project collaboratively without impacting the main branch.
+When the work is complete, a branch can be merged to with the main project.
+Each branch is a separate version of the main repository.

 To see all the branches in your current repository: